-- Guided by district Strategic Goal(s) # 5 - The current Horizon Catalog server will need to be replaced soon.
+- Guided by district Strategic Goal(s) #5 - The current Horizon Catalog server will need to be replaced soon.
 However, there is now a cloud-based service to run the Library catalog available.
-This would reduce the attention needed by IT staff to maintain our server and would likely increase functionality and reduce down time.
-Use of such a service is also becoming the new standard in academic libraries.
+This would reduce the attention needed by IT staff, of which there is never enough, to maintain our server and would likely increase functionality and reduce down time.
+Use of such a service is also becoming a new standard in academic libraries.

-- 1. Determine costs and processes needed to move to a cloud-based service. - 2.
+- 1. Determine costs and processes needed to move to a cloudbased service. - 2.
 Acquire needed funds. - 3.
-Coordinate through Library Technical Services, IT and the vendor to move. - 4.
+Coordinate through Library Technical Services, IT and the vendor to move to a cloud-based service. - 4.
 Acquire budget increase to pay yearly service fee, which would be partly offset by eliminating costs to maintain our own server.